The Ultimate Guide to Growing Waratah Flowers

 Waratah (Telopea species) are Australian native plants loved for their large flowers that come in a range of colours including red, white, pink, and even yellow.
 Waratahs thrive in warm temperate and cool temperate climates when planted in full sun to part shade (depending on the variety).

 Waratahs are long-lived plants that flower in spring and range in height from 1-5 metres depending on the variety.
 The more compact plants can successfully be grown in pots.
 Waratah’s prefer a free draining, slightly acidic soil.

-Waratah blooms make wonderful cut flowers and nectar-loving birds will enjoy flocking to them in your garden.
+Waratah flowers are wonderful cut and nectar-loving birds will enjoy flocking to them in your garden.

-- Waratahs prefer a full sun to part shade spot (somewhere with protection from hot afternoon sun is ideal for some varieties)
+- Waratah flowers prefer a full sun to part shade spot (somewhere with protection from hot afternoon sun is ideal for some varieties)

 - Prune waratahs plants back by half after they’ve finished flowering to help maintain their shape and promote next year's flowers.